mccweb/mcc-static/pages/register.md

 * To schedule an appointment with an advisor, send an email to [geninfocounseling@manchestercc.edu](mailto:geninfocounseling@manchestercc.edu).

 Registration is now open.
 New students: You should have received an email from the Admissions Office with your placement.
-Please view the [New Student Orientation](/enrollment/new-student-orientation/) page for more information.
+All new students are enrolled in the New Student Orientation upon being accepted into Manchester Community College.
+To access the NSO portal, please set up your myCommNet account as outlined on the [Accepted Students](/acceptance) page and proceed to Blackboard.
+Once inside your Blackboard Account you will see the New Student Orientation course.
+Should you wish to speak with an advisor, Step 4 of the NSO will allow you to request an appointment.

 ## Registering for Classes